 Clients and prospects get into these conversations because there’s nothing else for them to perceive as value besides the number next to the dollar sign.

-The price is an arbitrary figure with no inherit value in itself; it’s just a number and means absolutely nothing until it is made relative to something of value.
+The price is an arbitrary figure with no inherent value in itself; it’s just a number and means absolutely nothing until it is made relative to something of value.
 Clients don’t see a price, they see and look for value.

 Our mission as salespeople is to find out what value means to each of our clients.
 To do this, we need to ask questions and move to discussions centred on effectiveness (how much better they can do), efficiency (how much more they can do), risk mitigation (what they stand to lose if they don’t do something) and total cost of ownership (what it costs them to do what they are doing now).
 Then we can begin to move away from the default price conversations so many salespeople find themselves in.